microsoft/azure-iot-developer-kit/docs/getting-started.md

 2. Connect Micro USB to the DevKit's USB Port
 3. The green LED next to power confirms connection

-Visual Studio Code will detect DevKit and open Quick Start page with example panes automatically.
-Follow the Quick Start instructions on the welcome page as shown below:
+Visual Studio Code will detect DevKit and open Welcome page with example panes automatically:

 ![][getting-started-vscode]

+### D. Update firmware for your DevKit

+**[TODO]**

 # Next

 You are all set now.
-It's time to build your first IoT application from mini solution catalog.
-You can access the catalog from the Quick Start page or directly from [here](http://microsoft.github.io/azure-iot-developer-kit)
+It's time to build your first IoT application by following instructions in [Mini Solution Catalog](http://microsoft.github.io/azure-iot-developer-kit).

 # FAQ